 2 tablespoons sugar

-8 tablespoons vegetable shortening, cut into 4 pieces and chilled
+½ cup vegetable shortening, cold, cut into 4 pieces

 1 Granny Smith apple, peeled and grated on large holes of box grater

-2 teaspoons grated zest plus 2 teaspoons juice
+2 teaspoons grated zest and 2 teaspoons juice from 1 lemon

 2 tablespoons unsalted butter, cut into 1/4-inch pieces

 1 large egg, lightly beaten with 1 teaspoon water

 This recipe was developed using fresh blueberries, but unthawed frozen blueberries (our favorite brands are Wyman’s and Cascadian Farm) will work as well.
 In step 4, cook half the frozen berries over medium-high heat, without mashing, until reduced to 1 1/4 cups, 12 to 15 minutes.
 Grind the tapioca to a powder in a spice grinder or mini food processor.
 If using pearl tapioca, reduce the amount to 5 teaspoons.
 Vodka is essential to the texture of the crust and imparts no flavor; do not substitute extra water.
 The alcohol is key to our recipe; if you don't have vodka on hand, you can use another 80 proof liquor.

 1. FOR THE PIE DOUGH: Process 1 1/2 cups flour, salt and sugar in food processor until combined, about two 1-second pulses.
 Add butter and shortening and process until homogenous dough just starts to collect in uneven clumps, about 15 seconds; dough will resemble cottage cheese curds and there should be no uncoated flour.
 Scrape bowl with rubber spatula and redistribute dough evenly around processor blade.
 Add remaining cup flour and pulse until mixture is evenly distributed around bowl and mass of dough has been broken up, 4 to 6 quick pulses.
 Empty mixture into medium bowl.